holderlb/WSU-SmartEnv-NG/README.md

 The analysis script requires an `experimentid`, which is used in the name of the generated zip file.
 The script also requires the results CSV files for the baseline agent `--baseline` and the target agent `--agent`.
 The baseline and target agent results CSV files should include the same results in terms of the novelty levels, difficulty levels, and trials.
-The analysis script sends information to the given `--logfile` and generates a zip file (e.g., `experiment_smartenv_012345.zip`) containing both metrics (CSV) and plots (PNG) broken down by novelty levels and difficulty levels.
+The analysis script writes information to the given `--logfile` and generates a zip file (e.g., `experiment_smartenv_012345.zip`) containing both metrics (CSV) and plots (PNG) broken down by novelty levels and difficulty levels.
+The plots show average performance over all trials for the particular configuration (novelty level, difficulty level), where the performance curves are shifted so that the episodes of novelty introduction are aligned.
 See the `metrics.pdf` file for an explanation of the metrics.

 ## Data